Register to vote as an overseas elector

 Find out more about National Insurance numbers on the GOV.UK website.

 Who can be an overseas elector

 You can use this service to register to vote, or to renew or update your registration.
-You can only use this service if you are a British citizen who registered to vote in the UK within the last 15 years.
+British and eligible Irish citizens living overseas can register to vote in the UK no matter how long ago they left or were last registered to vote in the UK.

 If you should move back to the UK, then you can register to vote at your new address as an ordinary elector.
 You will have full voting rights for all elections eligible to you.